Skip to content

 Jan Lamprecht’s Hollow Earth

-Using Newton’s shell theorem as it relates to gravity, we come to the conclusion that there is no gravitational force at the center of large bodies like moons, planets and stars.
+When we apply Newton’s shell theorem to gravity, we come to the conclusion that there’s no gravitational force at the center of large bodies like moons, planets and stars.
+This means that a central hollow, once formed, will not go away because there’s no mechanism to make this happen.
+Earth and other planets are therefore likely to be hollow.

 Cross section of a hollow planet with internal electrostatic pressure

-I was just about complete on typing a comment when a pop-up said I must click to accept this website’s policies.
+1. I was just about complete on typing a comment when a pop-up said I must click to accept this website’s policies.
 When I did, my comments disappeared.

 I’ll attempt to retype those comments.